hztools/go-sdr/rtl/e4k/README.md

 It is, however, a lot more complicated and not well supported in the rtl-sdr C library.
-This is a pure-go set of bindings to speak "E4K gain", to compute and decode what the gain of a specific confguration ought to be.
+This is a pure-go set of bindings to speak "E4K gain", to compute and decode what the gain of a specific configuration ought to be.